micooz/program_options/README.md

 /*
 Usage for example:
-  -h [ --help ]               show help imformation
+  -h [ --help ]               show help information
   -o [ --option ] arg         this is an option --option-2                  this is the option 2
   -c                          this is option c
   -p [ --position ] arg = 0.0 position of a place
 */
 ```

 Note:

 * The first parameter's format: `short-form,long-form`, You can set any one of them or both.
-* If you don't require a value of an option, needn`t to set the second parameter inside the parentheses, and the **arg** will not be displayed.
+* If you don't require a value of an option, you don't need to set the second parameter inside the parentheses, and the **arg** will not be displayed.
 Otherwise, set it.

 # TODOs